 Approximately 1/3 of U.S. adults are obese, and nearly 17 percent of children and teens are also obese.
-Obesity disproportionately affects people from certain racial and ethnic groups and those who are socio-economically challenged.
+Obesity disproportionately affects people from certain racial and ethnic groups and those who are socio-economically disadvantaged.

 Individuals who are obese may suffer devastating health problems, face reduced life expectancy, and experience stigma and discrimination.
 Obesity is a strong risk factor for type 2 diabetes, fatty liver disease, and many other disorders within the NIDDK’s mission.